the-dr-lazy/deox/README.md

 Type of action parameter in `addTodo` action handler is overall `Actions` type.
 It's inaccurate!

-And this is where `deox` comes in action and practice:
+And this is where Deox comes in action and practice:

 ```ts
 const todos = createReducer(defaultState, handle => [